How to Tackle TITA Questions in CAT 2025: Tips & Strategies

 Attempt Mock Test of CAT

-• Benefits of the mock test of CAT include self-analysis, self-cum-time-management, and accuracy in problem-solving including TITA questions.
+• Benefits of the mock test of CAT include self-analysis, self-cum-time-management, and accuracy in problem-solving, including TITA questions.

-• CAT topper Ronit Banerjea said, “I was also regular with my attendance of scheduled mocks and attempting of sectional mocks, which helped boost my performances in all 3 sections.
+• CAT topper Ronit Banerjea said, “I was also regular with my attendance of scheduled mocks and attempting sectional mocks, which helped boost my performances in all three sections.
 I had an edge in VARC owing to my general comfort in the language, but a constant fear of the LRDI section ensured I was regular with my practice.”

 Practice Previous Year CAT Question Papers